DualSpeechLM: Towards Unified Speech Understanding and Generation via Dual Speech Token Modeling with Large Language Models: Related Work

 \subsection{Speech Tokenization}

-The success of autoregressive language models~\cite{achiam2023gpt, touvron2023llama, team2023gemini} has spurred progress in speech LLMs~\cite{chu2023qwenaudio, wang2024speechx, defossez2024moshi}, where speech tokenizers are essential for converting continuous signals into discrete tokens~\cite{yangalmtokenizer}.
-Speech tokenizers are typically categorized as acoustic or semantic \cite{borsos2023audiolm}.
-Acoustic tokens, optimized for signal reconstruction~\cite{zeghidour2021soundstream, defossez2022high, wang2023neural}, capture detailed acoustic features beneficial for generation, but perform poorly on understanding tasks like ASR~\cite{shi2024espnet, dhawan2024codec, anastassiou2024seed, 10447929}.
-Previous semantic tokenizers can be trained in two ways: (1) applying clustering \cite{borsos2023audiolm, zhang2023speechgpt} or VQ \cite{huang2024repcodec} to representations of self-supervised learning (SSL) models ~\cite{hsu2021hubert, chen2022wavlm}.
-(2) applying a VQ layer to the intermediate layer of ASR models ~\cite{du2024cosyvoice, zeng2024glm4}.
-Although these semantic tokenizers have shown benefits for understanding tasks~\cite{borsos2023audiolm, rubenstein2023audiopalm, maiti2024voxtlm}, they do not explicitly consider the alignment to the modality with text-LLM.
+The success of autoregressive language models~\cite{achiam2023gpt, touvron2023llama, team2023gemini} has spurred progress in speech LLMs~\cite{chu2023qwenaudio, wang2024speechx, wang2024freeze, defossez2024moshi}, where speech tokenizers are essential for converting continuous signals into discrete tokens~\cite{yangalmtokenizer}.
+Speech tokenizers are typically categorized as acoustic or semantic \cite{borsos2023audiolm, parkerscaling, yanguniaudio15}.
+Acoustic tokens, optimized for signal reconstruction~\cite{zeghidour2021soundstream, defossez2022high, yang2023hifi, wang2023neural}, capture detailed acoustic features beneficial for generation, but perform poorly on understanding tasks like ASR~\cite{shi2024espnet, dhawan2024codec, anastassiou2024seed, 10447929}.
+Previous semantic tokenizers were trained in two ways: (1) applying clustering \cite{borsos2023audiolm, zhang2023speechgpt, shi2023multi} or vector quantization (VQ) \cite{huang2024repcodec} to representations of SSL models ~\cite{hsu2021hubert, chen2022wavlm}, and (2) applying a VQ layer to the intermediate layer of ASR models ~\cite{du2024cosyvoice, zeng2024glm4, du2024cosyvoice2}.
+Although these semantic tokenizers have shown benefits for understanding tasks~\cite{borsos2023audiolm, rubenstein2023audiopalm, maiti2024voxtlm}, they do not explicitly consider the alignment to the modality of text LLM~\cite{li2025baichuanaudio}.
 Furthermore, multi-codebook designs~\cite{zhang2023speechtokenizer, defossez2024moshi, yangalmtokenizer} aim to capture semantics and acoustics in different codebooks jointly, but often introduce complexity when integrated with LLMs.
-In this work, we present a single VQ-codebook USTokenizer, which not only incorporates high-level semantic information but also achieves better alignment between speech tokens and text modality when applied to LLMs.
+In this work, we present a single VQ-codebook USTokenizer, which not only incorporates high-level semantic information but also achieves better alignment between speech and text modality when applied to LLMs.